kbroman/BMI884_spring2021/assignments.md

 ### Homework assignments

-There will be four written homework assignments.
+There will be two written homework assignments.
-The homework assignments will include: creating a personal website, writing a cover letters for applications to an academic and an industry position, constructing a CV and a resume, and writing a short essay on motivating and demotivating learning experiences they have had.
+The homework assignments may include: creating a personal website, writing a cover letters for applications to an academic and an industry position, constructing a CV and a resume, or writing a short essay on motivating and demotivating learning experiences they have had.